abdulhannanali/clarifai-javascript-demo/README.md

 ## Stuff you need to know and have (clickbaity line?)
 Hey, know what?
-What!
 This demo is based on JavaScript as is apparent from the name.
 Cos, rest assured this is the only real dev language.
 Okay, now let me Clarify (You mean Clarifai?
 LOL!) some stuff about the demo.
 AKA **Clarifaing Clarifai**.

 It helps if you have a **basic JavaScript understanding** of the things discussed here and have some knowledge of the front end development scenario as well.
 Even if you don't know thse things you should definitely peek into the code and try out the demo, there are helpful comments along the code to help you.
 You shouldn't give up cos you don't know some thing, that's a lame excuse my friend! 😉😜😉